Notre Dame vs. Virginia NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Fighting Irish are 3-2 ATS when favored by 5.5 points or more this season.

-- Notre Dame's games this year have hit the over in 55.6% of its opportunities (five times in nine games with a set point total).
+- Notre Dame has eclipsed the over/under in 55.6% of its opportunities this year (five times over nine games with a set point total).

 - This year, the Fighting Irish put up just 2.0 more points per game (32.8) than the Cavaliers allow (30.8).